WHAT THE CLIENT SAID

 The new facility consisted of a mezzanine floor with offices above and below, along with a first aid room and rest area facility located on the ground floor.

-Prior to relocation of the warehouse, GT Lifting required a dispatch warehouse to store a combination of handpicked goods, timber pallets and stillages.
+Before the relocation of the warehouse, GT Lifting required a dispatch warehouse to store a combination of handpicked goods, timber pallets and stillages.

 Once completed, part of the existing racking could be re-located to create a new ‘bulk storage’ warehouse.